 If the score is zero, for most consider no statin.
 If score >100 and/or >75th percentile, statin therapy should be started.

 First, it’s never too early to start thinking about your risk of cardiovascular disease.
-I have been using CAC more frequently in the last few years in individuals <40 years with a strong family of early sudden death or heart attack and often we find very abnormal values (see here for my discussion on CAC in the youngish.)coronary calcium scan with post-processing on a 45 year old white male with very strong history of premature heart attacks in mother and father.
-The pink indicates the bony structures of the spine (bottom) and the sternum (top).
-Extensive calcium in the LAD coronary artery is highlighted in yellow and in the circumflex coronary artery in ?teal.
-His score was 201, higher than 99% of white male his age.
+I have been using CAC more frequently in the last five years in individuals <40 years with a strong family of early sudden death or heart attack and often we find very abnormal values (see here for my discussion on CAC in the youngish and here for a combined imaging and biomarker approach.)

 If you want to be proactive about the cardiovascular health of yourself or a loved one, download the MESA app and evaluate your risk.
 Ask your doctor if a CACS will help refine that risk further.